snalahi/Foundations-Data-Data-Everywhere/README.md

 A problem is an obstacle or complication that needs to be worked out.

 A business task is the question or problem data analysis answers for business.

+Fairness means ensuring that your analysis doesn't create or reinforce bias.